 I left the museum with a chuckle and a thought: I still had no idea how an engine works but I felt inspired by these engineering and design marvels.
 These cars were true works of art.
 Even if you’re not interested in cars, the museums make for a more than worthwhile visit.
 You may, like me, leave with a whole new perspective on automotive design and engineering.

 There are many more things to see and do in the Motor Valley such as test-drive a Ferrari on a race-track, tour the Pagani factory, and visit the Feruccio Lamborghini Museum or the Ducati Museum.

 You can do it in style in a private car and have a terrific lunch in Modena, or you can take the train to Modena from Bologna (there are frequent connections) and spend a few days exploring Modena and the Motor Valley by public transport.
 You can buy a combi-ticket for both Ferrari museums and there’s a shuttle bus that connects the two.
 Whichever option you choose, if you’re visiting Emilia Romagna, a trip to the Motor Valley shouldn’t be missed.

-Book a full-day Modena food and Ferrari tour from Bologna OR skip the food and enjoy all the automotive splendor in this full-day tour of the Motor Valley.
+Book a full-day Modena food and Ferrari tour from Bologna OR skip the food and enjoy all the automotive splendor in this full-day Ferrari tour.